Begin Your Overseas Teaching Adventure at TIS!

 Available teaching positions could be, depending on vacancies and transfers, for:

 As an Alberta accredited off-shore school, TIS is committed to blazing a trail in international education.
 The work is hard, but the results are high!
 Come and be a part of our team that is willing to do whatever it takes to help students be successful.

 Working in an international context where 75% of students are not native speakers is a challenge.
-However, our teachers work together collaboratively and are supported by experts in ELL, learning support, technology and inquiry in order to prepare students for English university abroad.
+However, our teachers work together collaboratively and are supported by experts in EAL, learning support, technology and inquiry in order to prepare students for English university abroad.
 TIS features small class sizes (average of 25 students or less), daily collaborative time, extensive Canadian resources and state-of-the-art technology.

 Through classroom activities, international field trips, extra-curricular clubs, sports teams, and meaningful day-to-day interactions, our team uses every chance to create learning opportunities.
 You will be challenged, but you will also be a part of something amazing!

 We are seeking innovative and collaborative Alberta certified teachers or those with comparable qualifications to join our team.
 There is a generous compensation package commensurate with qualifications and experience, as well as medical and dental benefits.
 All successful teacher applicants must submit a current (within 6 months) criminal record check, including a vulnerable sector check from their home country and their current country of residence.
 In addition, Macau immigration will also conduct a criminal record check prior to approving a work visa.